jsondevers/aoc2022/README.md

 ## Participated in the [Advent of Code](https://adventofcode.com/2022/about) Event for December 2022

-### Throughout these daily challenges, I used a randomizer to select what language I would use for a certain day's problem.
-Towards the end of the challenge, I would see others solutions in order to create my solutions.
+### This was my first time partipating in AoC and it was really enlightening to see many different solutions in various languages.
+I wanted to improve my all around programming skills in certain languages.
+Throughout these daily challenges, I used a randomizer to select what language I would use for a certain day's problem.
+Towards the end of the challenge, I sometimes had to reference solutions.

 #### The following languages were possible options: